Jump to navigation

 Post Eligibility Treatment of Income (PETI): Provider Frequently Asked Questions (04/14)

 Provider Services: 1-855-225-1731

 New Federal Provider Screening Regulations

-Most providers will see very little change in their enrollment process but some may be required to undergo additional screening before they can be enrolled or re-enrolled in Medicaid.
+Most providers will see very little change in their enrollment process but some may be required to undergo additional screening before they can be enrolled or re-enrolled in Health First Colorado.
 CMS has developed three levels of provider screening rigor based on the potential risk of waste, fraud and abuse.
 CMS has previously determined the particular risk level of most major provider types (e.g., physicians, clinics, hospitals, community mental health centers).

 Outpatient Hospital Payment ReformAs part of the HB 09-1293 provisions, the Department of Health Care Policy and Financing (the Department) is authorized to develop and implement improvements to the current hospital payment methodologies, including but not limited to the development of incentive payments, implementation of new payment systems, and rate reform.